March 12, 2026

 The force of this emerging prosecution case lies in its simplicity.
 A school was hit.
 Children died in large numbers.
 The current leading explanation is not that the school was secretly a lawful military target, but that bad targeting data was used.
 That is not exculpatory.
 It is incriminating in a more bureaucratic register.
 It shifts the issue from deliberate child-killing to lethal indifference toward verification.

-The laws of war do not excuse every atrocity that falls short of conscious desire.
-Human Rights Watch notes that attacks may be unlawful if the expected civilian harm is disproportionate to the anticipated military gain, and that strikes on civilian objects such as schools require rigorous scrutiny.
-The U.N. experts’ reaction reflects the same principle: children in classrooms do not become expendable merely because the mechanism of their death was administrative rather than openly sadistic.
+The "laws of war" are always pliable to excuse every atrocity that falls short of conscious desire, it would seem.
+Human Rights Watch notes that attacks "may be unlawful" if the "expected civilian harm is disproportionate to the anticipated military gain", and that strikes on civilian objects such as schools require "rigorous scrutiny".
+The U.N. experts’ reaction reflects the same principle: children in classrooms do become expendable merely because the mechanism of their death was administrative rather than openly sadistic.

 Alleged Actions

 The modern state’s preferred alibi is often neither innocence nor denial, but mechanism.
 No one meant to hit a school.
 No one intended to kill children.
 The data was wrong.
 The map was old.
 The picture was incomplete.
 The tragedy was accidental.
-But the essential act remains: force was launched without adequate verification, and the result was mass death among civilians in a school.
+But the essential act remains: force was launched without adequate verification, and the result was mass death.

 Claimed Intentions